burnbabyburn/argonone/README.md

 * renaimed all files to argonone (missing d) so packagebuilder recognizes service file.
 * A silent default config is included as default.
 The difference between `3` and `100` as a fanspeed value in `/etc/argonone.conf` is nearly not noticable.
 GO Exponential!
 * Changed vcgencmd path to `/usr/bin/vcgencmd` - Maybe that's not correct for raspian; but it is for [RPI23](https://github.com/drtyhlpr/rpi23-gen-image)
+* Removed python venv as it caused unsolvable trouble for me.
+As a plus we now have apt updating our libs and don't need to build python packages on install.
+It's still possible that the advantage of venv negates the positive effects.

 ## Building Package
 Starting from a minimal debootstrap aarch64